molinfo-vienna/CDPKit/README.md

 $ pip install cdpkit
 ```

-*Installation from sources*
+*Installation from source*

 `pip` can also perform an on-the-fly compilation of the CDPKit sources (may take some time) to build
 and install the CDPL Python bindings.

-Build requirements and dependencies
+Build requirements and dependencies:
 - C++11 compliant compiler (mandatory)
 - boost-devel (V >= 1.63, mandatory)
 - python-devel and Python interpreter (V >= 3.6, mandatory)